 - Genetic testing: We recommend genetic testing if you have a family history of TTR amyloidosis.
 This form of amyloidosis runs in families.
 Testing helps you learn whether you are at risk for the condition before you start experiencing symptoms.

-- 24-hour urine test: This test confirms whether you have signs of nephrotic syndrome, such as protein in your urine.
-We provide you with a container where you deposit all of your urine over 24 hours.
-We run lab tests to check for signs of protein.
+- 24-hour urine test: This test confirms whether you have signs of kidney dysfunction, such as protein in your urine.
+You deposit all of your urine over 24 hours in a special container.
+We run tests to check for different types of protein.

 While amyloidosis has no cure, the right combination of treatments can help you feel better.
 Treatments may slow the buildup of amyloid in your organs.
 Supportive care can relieve symptoms of problems that are due to amyloid deposits.